 Even worse, if your online presence isn’t professional, your clients will choose another firm.

 Paradoxically, it might be better not to have a website at all if the alternative is a poorly designed site with bad content and missing information.

-Your brand, including your website, impacts your business and your potential to find new clients and grow revenues.
+Your brand identity, including your website, impacts your business and your potential to find new clients and grow revenues.

-Poorly executed website design is the reason I left my midsize law firm 10 years ago when I founded crowdspring (where 220,000+ designers and namers from around the world help law firms, attorneys, startups, and businesses with logo design, web design, graphic design, and business naming).
+Poorly executed website design is the reason I left my midsize law firm 10 years ago when I founded crowdspring (where 220,000+ designers and namers from around the world help law firms, attorneys, startups, and businesses with logo design, website design, graphic design, and business names).